Synoptic Discussion - August 2014

 - The North Atlantic Oscillation (NAO) pattern

 - Description: The NAO teleconnection pattern relates upper-level circulation over the North Atlantic Ocean to circulation features over the Northern Hemisphere mid-latitudes.

-- Teleconnections (influence on weather): To the extent teleconnections are known, a negative NAO during this time of year (July on the teleconnection maps) is associated with cooler-than-normal temperatures in the Northwest to Northern Plains, warmer-than-normal temperatures in the Southern Plains to Southeast, near normal temperatures over Alaska, wetter-than-normal conditions in the Northern Plains and Midwest, drier than normal in the western Gulf of Mexico coast, near normal precipitation across Alaska (although the teleconnections are weak for precipitation), and negative upper-level circulation anomalies across the Northern and Central Rockies, Northern Plains, and eastward to New England and the Canadian Maritimes.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a negative NAO during this time of year (July on the teleconnection maps) is associated with cooler-than-normal temperatures in the Northwest to Northern Plains, warmer-than-normal temperatures in the Southern Plains to Southeast, little correlation elsewhere across the CONUS and over Alaska, wetter-than-normal conditions in the Northern Plains and Midwest, drier than normal in the western Gulf of Mexico coast, little correlation elsewhere across the CONUS and Alaska (although the teleconnections are weak for precipitation), and negative upper-level circulation anomalies across the Northern and Central Rockies, Northern Plains, and eastward to New England and the Canadian Maritimes.

 - The West Pacific (WP) pattern

 - Description: The WP teleconnection pattern is a primary mode of low-frequency variability over the North Pacific and reflects zonal and meridional variations in the location and intensity of the (East Asian) jet stream in the western Pacific.